tim-kos/frey/README.md

 ## Limitations

+For now, we only support

-- Only OSX workstation is supported for now
+- Only OSX as workstation
-- Auto completion only works for bash
+- BASH, if you want to use autocompletion
+- Ubuntu as remote server OS
-- Only works with Git, and assumes your project already has Git set up
+- Git for version control - and Frey assumes your project has Git already set up

 ## Todo